mui/toolpad/docs/data/toolpad/studio/concepts/queries.md

   You can use this option to enable or disable the query from running

 Queries may be programatically re-fetched via the `refetch` function available on these query objects.
-For example, for a query named `getOrders`, we can add
+For example, for a query named `getOrders`, you can add

 ```js
 getOrders.refetch();